in-toto/in-toto/README.md

 ##### Available Settings

-`ARTIFACT_EXCLUDES` Specifies a list of glob patterns that can be used to exclude files from being recorded as materials or products.
+`ARTIFACT_EXCLUDE_PATTERNS` Specifies a list of glob patterns that can be used to exclude files from being recorded as materials or products.
 See [runlib docs for more details](https://github.com/in-toto/in-toto/blob/develop/in_toto/runlib.py#L93-L114).